Coronation Island (Alaska): Geography

 Coronation Island has the Pacific Ocean to its south and southwest, Iphigenia Bay to its southeast, Sumner Strait to its east and northeast, and Chatham Strait to its west and northwest.
 To the north is Kuiu Island.
-To the east is Warren Island.
+To the south is Noyes Island.
 Coronation Island has seven high peaks: Needle Peak, Aats Peak, Pin Peak, and four other peaks that are not named.
 Coronation Island has five bays: Egg Harbor, Alikula Bay, Aats Bay, Gish Bay, and Windy Bay.
 The island is surrounded by rocky areas, a few sandy areas, and a handful of coral reefs.
 The island is made largely of limestone and some caves on the island contain fossils.
 Coronation Island's western side includes large, flat lowland areas of karst that appear to have never been glaciated, based on bathymetric mapping.
 In 2001, Colander Cave was discovered in one of these lowland areas.
 An 11,000+ year-old fossil of a brown bear was found in Colander Cave, supporting the hypothesis that these bears survived the Last Glacial Maximum.

 Wildlife

 Common animals on Coronation Island include Sitka black-tailed deer, long-tailed vole, and bald eagle.
 Beaver do not occur on the island.
-In 1960, in the only wolf-stocking experiment ever done on an Alaskan island, four wolves were released on the island.
+In 1960, in the only wolf-stocking experiment ever done on an Alaskan island, four wolves were released on Coronation Island.
 In 1964, it was reported that the wolves had produced pups, that they had reduced the deer population substantially, but continued to prey on them, and that the introduction of wolves had resulted in a recovery of many native plant species that had previously been considered as locally extinct.
 By 1968, only a single wolf remained on the island, and deer were scarce.
 An inventory of the island's fauna in 1983 found apparent extirpation of the wolves, with no evidence of the species, but the deer were once again plentiful.

 Avifauna observed in coastal caves on the island include northern fulmar, sooty shearwater, short-tailed shearwater, pelagic cormorant, long-tailed duck, surf scoter, white-winged scoter, blue grouse, wandering tattler, surfbird, short-billed gull, glaucous-winged gull, common murre, pigeon guillemot, marbled murrelet, parakeet auklet, rhinoceros auklet, Cassin's auklet, tufted puffin, northern hawk owl and northwestern crow.

 The ocean around the island ranges from 51 F to 55 F and supports a handful of coral reef areas as well as sea otters, Steller's sea lions, harbor seals, and humpback whales.
 Fish and shellfish that inhabit the water around the island include king salmon, red salmon, silver salmon, pink salmon, chum salmon, halibut, lingcod, Pacific cod, a variety of rockfish, greenling, ratfish, dog sharks, dungeness crab, tanner crab, king crab, shrimp, prawns, scallops, abalone, clams, and jellyfish.
 Great white sharks that have traveled up on warm currents have been reported off the island.